 - Official Raspberry Pi 4 power supply (make sure it is the 5.1V version).
 Cheaper knock-offs (typically are 5.0 V) can cause issues.
 Personal experience.
 Not worth it.

 - Get the FLIRC case.
 Link.
 Don’t mess around with cheaper cases with fans.
 The FLIRC case cools quite well, and is silent because it cools via conduction through the aluminium case, rather than relying on a fan.
 (Don’t place it in your external hard drive, they’ll both get warm)

 - Have a few micro SD cards.
 They’re cheap.
 You’ll need them for more than this project, and sometimes they go corrupt and waiting for a week for a new one to be delivered is suboptimal.

 - USB keyboard and mouse (you probably have these lying around).
 Get non-bluetooth varieties, so you can re-use them if you choose to try my bespoke Air-Gapped Raspberry Pi Wallet.
 Link.

-- A cheap monitor with a mini HDMI output cable (or regular HDMI output and buy a micro HDMI adaptor.
+- A cheap monitor with a micro HDMI output cable (or regular HDMI output and buy a micro HDMI adaptor.
 NOT a “mini” adaptor, they’re different.)

-- An SSD.
-Link.
-Don’t get very the cheap ones, and don’t get “portable” external hard drives.
+- An SSD external hard drive.
+Don’t simply get a “portable” external hard drive.
 They are not necessarily SSD.
-These drives fail and are slow, and then you’ll have to download the blockchain again (painful!)
+Regular drives fail and are slow, and then you’ll have to download the blockchain again (painful!)

 Create an SD card image using any internet-connected computer.

 Go to the Raspberry Pi website and download the Raspberry Pi OS (32-bit) with desktop.
 It is a “.img” file, not an “.iso” file.
 You could use a different Linux flavour, but each has their own quirks and I can’t guarantee my instructions here will work perfectly.
 Just use this one, and if you want to experiment with operating systems, do that on another Pi.